-Dear readers of ADxS.org, please forgive the disruption.
+Dear reader of ADxS.org, please excuse the disruption.

-13870.
-Unfortunately, 99.8% of our readers do not donate.
-If everyone who reads this request makes a small contribution, our fundraising campaign for 2023 would be over after a few days.
-This donation request is displayed 18,000 times a week, but only 40 people donate.
-If you find ADxS.org useful, please take a minute and support ADxS.org with your donation.
-Thank you!
+If everyone reading this appeal made a small contribution, our fundraising campaign for 2024 would be over after a few days.
+This appeal is displayed 23,000 times a week, but only 75 people donate.

 Constant fidgeting with hands and feet or sliding around on the chair (DSM IV/5)

-Frequently stands out in class and other situations where sitting is expected (DSM IV/5)
+Is often present in class and other situations where sitting is expected (DSM IV/5)

-Frequently runs around or climbs excessively in situations where this is inappropriate (in adolescents or adults, this may be limited to a subjective feeling of restlessness) (DSM IV/5)
+Frequently runs around or climbs excessively in situations where this is inappropriate (in adolescents or adults this may be limited to a subjective feeling of restlessness) (DSM IV/5)

-Often has difficulty playing quietly or engaging in leisure activities quietly (DSM IV/5)
+Often has difficulty playing quietly or engaging quietly in leisure activities (DSM IV/5)

 Is often “on the move” or often acts as if he/she is “driven” (DSM IV/5)